We are huge advocates of hiring a Tampa Bay wedding planner.

 Since most couples have never planned a large event beyond maybe a birthday party or baby shower, they don’t realize the scope of what it takes to make a wedding day smooth and enjoyable.

-Those who understand the importance of hiring a professional wedding planner (trust me, it's an investment you will not regret), often get confused about the role and responsibilities of the venue's coordinator versus hiring your own wedding planner.
+Those who understand the importance of hiring a professional wedding planner (trust us, it’s an investment you will not regret), often get confused about the role and responsibilities of the venue’s coordinator versus hiring your own wedding planner.

 “If you’re trying to decide whether or not you need a wedding planner since your venue offers an in-house coordinator, there is quite a difference between those two.
 There are many venue in-house coordinators who do a great job managing the venue, but it isn’t their job to assist you with all the details, etiquette, timelines, etc. that go along with planning your wedding,” Tammy Waterman, Master Wedding Planner and owner of Special Moments Event Planning explains.
 “When in doubt, just ask them what services they will be providing for you.”